Barakkol33/docs/defensive-programming/README.md

 ## SMTP Open Relay

-An open relay lets anyone send mail to anywhere via your server → spam, IP/domain reputation damage, blacklisting.
+An open relay lets anyone send mail to anywhere via your server, which allows users to send spam and will make hurt your IP or domain reputation damage, or even make it blacklisted.

 ### Mitigations